 There was also the fact that the premises had been secured by the queen's security detail, to ensure that she wouldn't be disturbed during her visit.
 It wasn't like he'd ever done anything wrong, as far as he was aware of or willing to admit, but he couldn't get past the feeling of entrapment.

 His body stiffened when he felt his hackles rise, which happened at the same time as he had noticed the appearance of a faint, glowing sphere that hummed with energy between him and the closed gate of the perimeter wall.
 By the time that the sphere of energy had dissipated, the forms of five figures had fully resolved themselves within it.

-In particular, it would be shameful for any Japanese citizen to not know about them, considering that their activities had begun in their country.
-It had started with Sailor Venus (then called Sailor V), who had mainly been known for her exploits in dealing with crime in the Tokyo area.
-Then, by the time the senshi had grown in number and had become a team, they had become something of an urban myth, since most of those involved in various mysterious incidents had little — if any — knowledge or recollection of anything that had happened.
-They hadn't gotten any serious consideration until after the inexplicable events surrounding the comet (named Snow Princess Kaguya) that had threatened to impact the Earth, and its mysterious destruction.
-But no government had officially recognized their existence until their crusade against organized crime, which had begun in Japan in the mid-nineties.
+In particular, it would be shameful for any Japanese citizen to not know about them, considering how their activities had started in their country.
+It had begun with Sailor Venus, then called Sailor V, who had mainly been known for her exploits in dealing with crime in the Tokyo area.
+Then, by the time the sailor senshi had grown in number and had become a team, they had become something of an urban myth, since most of those involved in various mysterious incidents had little — if any — knowledge or recollection of anything that had happened.
+They hadn't gotten any serious consideration until after the inexplicable events surrounding the comet — named Snow Princess Kaguya — that had threatened to impact the Earth, and its mysterious destruction.
+But no government had officially recognized their existence until their crusade against organized crime, which had been initiated in Japan in the mid-nineties.